Mungula refugee settlement: Challenges

 The residents also complain of poor quality education accessed due to a shortage of learning materials, teachers, congestion and language barrier.
 High tuition fees also hinder many from accessing the required education.

-Limited access to building materials force many to live in poor shelter, some complain of leaking roofs.
+Limited access to building materials forces many to live in poor shelter, some complain of leaking roofs.
 Food insecurity is also an issue due to the high cost of renting land for agricultural purposes from the host community.

 Congestion at water access points and poor latrine coverage are also big challenges.

 Positive results

 There is peace and harmony between the host communities and the residents of the settlement, thus programmes targeting refugees also help and support the host community.

 There are strong leadership structures at the settlement (refugee welfare committees) such as child protection committee, water source committee and gender taskforce to handle problems that may arise.

 In 2018, there was a farming trial in the camp for almost 5000 refugees to produce their own food.